DANS-KNAW/dans-dev-tools/README.md

     # when using Oh My Zsh
     vi ~/.zshrc
-    # add the path to dans-dev-tools/ to PATH
+    # Add the path to dans-dev-tools/ to PATH.
+You do this by adding a line like this:
+    # PATH=$PATH:/User/<your-user-name-here>/git/shared/dans-dev-tools
-    # restart the commandline
+    # Restart the commandline.

     # when using Bash
     vi ~/.bashrc
-    # add the path to dans-dev-tools/ to PATH
+    # Add the path to dans-dev-tools/ to PATH.
+You do this by adding a line like this:
+    # PATH=$PATH:/User/<your-user-name-here>/git/shared/dans-dev-tools
-    # restart the commandline
+    # Restart the commandline.